Rockefeller Center: Context

-After the stock market crash of 1929, the Metropolitan Opera could not afford to move anymore.
-After the opera plans were canceled on December 6, 1929, Rockefeller quickly negotiated with Radio Corporation of America (RCA) and its subsidiaries, National Broadcasting Company (NBC) and Radio-Keith-Orpheum (RKO), to build a mass media entertainment complex on the site.
-By May 1930, RCA and its affiliates had agreed to develop the site.
+After the stock market crash of 1929, the Metropolitan Opera could no longer afford to move, and its plans were canceled on December 6, 1929.
+Rockefeller quickly entered negotiations with Radio Corporation of America (RCA) and its subsidiaries, National Broadcasting Company (NBC) and Radio-Keith-Orpheum (RKO), and by May 1930, persuaded them to build a mass media entertainment complex on the site.
 Todd released a new plan "G-3" in January 1930, followed by an "H plan" that March.
 Another plan, announced in March 1931, received mostly negative feedback from the public.
-The design of the complex was affected greatly by the 1916 Zoning Resolution, which required setbacks to all high street-side exterior walls of New York City buildings in order to increase sunlight for city streets.
+The design of the complex was shaped by the city's 1916 Zoning Resolution, which required setbacks to buildings' high street-side exterior walls to increase sunlight on city streets.
 (Note: As per the 1916 Zoning Act, the wall of any given tower that faces a street could only rise to a certain height, proportionate to the street's width, at which point the building had to be set back by a given proportion.
 This system of setbacks would continue until the tower reaches a floor level in which that level's floor area was 25% that of the ground level's area.
 After that 25% threshold was reached, the building could rise without restriction.
 This law was superseded by the 1961 Zoning Resolution.)
 The plan also included rooftop gardens and a recessed central plaza.
 The International Complex, announced in 1931, replaced an earlier plan for an oval retail building; its name was derived by the British, French, and Italian tenants who eventually occupied it.

 During early planning, the development was often referred to as "Radio City", "Rockefeller City", or "Metropolitan Square" (after the Metropolitan Square Corporation).
 Ivy Lee, the Rockefeller family's publicity adviser, suggested changing the name to "Rockefeller Center".
 John Rockefeller Jr. initially did not want the Rockefeller family name associated with the commercial project, but was persuaded on the grounds that the name would attract far more tenants.
 The name was formally changed in December 1931.
 Over time, the appellation of "Radio City" devolved from describing the entire complex to just the complex's western section, and by 1937, only the Radio City Music Hall contained the "Radio City" name.

 Construction

-For the project, 228 buildings on the site were razed and some 4,000 tenants relocated.
+For the project, 228 buildings on the site were razed and some 4,000 tenants displaced.
 Demolition of the properties began in 1930.
 All of the buildings' leases had been bought by August 1931, though there were some tenants on the western and southeastern edges of the plot who refused to leave their property, and Rockefeller Center was built around these buildings.
 Excavation of the Sixth Avenue side of the complex began in July 1931, and construction on the first buildings, Radio City Music Hall and the Center Theatre, began later that year.
-14,000,000 ft3 of Indiana Limestone were ordered for the project in December 1931, the largest such order at the time.
+14,000,000 ft3 of Indiana limestone were ordered for the project in December 1931, the largest such order at the time.